-We continue to meet quarterly with the Distribution Business Assurance and Group Compliance teams to ensure the improvements in monitoring controls that have been applied thus far continue in 2023/24.
+We continue to meet quarterly with the Distribution Business Assurance and Group Compliance teams to ensure the improvements in monitoring controls that have been applied thus far continue in 2024/25.

 As hybrid and flexible working continues to develop in the post-COVID working environment, it is important to ensure the physical access controls continue to be appropriate to reduce the risks around confidential information.
+However, it is accepted that due to the divestment of parts of the business by SSE such as domestic retail and the sale of SSE's shareholding in SGN, the risk around physical separation has somewhat reduced, and more sites are now occupied solely by Distribution staff.